brentlintner/linus/TRACKER.md

 ## Current

 * Compact/File Rework
+    * Bug: $reset removes the conversation history if it's a single history entry? (i.e. was resumed at some point)
     * Need to ideally keep prompts <200K characters for better pricing
         * Auto compact option?
     * Should consider dynamic putting it together with vector etc